Graduate Studies Reports Access

 Attendance Policy for the Observance of Religious Days by Students: In accordance with Sections 1006.53 and 1001.74(10)(g) Florida Statutes and Board of Governors Regulation 6C-6.0115, the University of South Florida (University/USF) has established the following policy regarding religious observances: (http://usfweb2.usf.edu/usfgc/gc_pp/acadaf/gc10-045.htm)

 In the event of an emergency, it may be necessary for USF to suspend normal operations.
 During this time, USF may opt to continue delivery of instruction through methods that include but are not limited to: Blackboard, Elluminate, Skype, and email messaging and/or an alternate schedule.
 Itís the responsibility of the student to monitor Blackboard site for each class for course specific communication, and the main USF, College, and department websites, emails, and MoBull messages for important general information.

-All work is to be completed by the end of the semester
+- Policy on Make-up Work: All work is to be completed by the end of the semester

-The course supports the Dept of Civil & Environmental Engineering graduate programs, especially the Dept's Structures Geotechnical Eng and Engineer Mechanics programs Often the course is taken as an elective by graduate students in Mech and/or Chem Eng.
+- Program This Course Supports: The course supports the Dept of Civil & Environmental Engineering graduate programs, especially the Dept's Structures Geotechnical Eng and Engineer Mechanics programs Often the course is taken as an elective by graduate students in Mech and/or Chem Eng.

-Mechanical Engineering, Chemical Engineering.
+- Course Concurrence Information: Mechanical Engineering, Chemical Engineering.